onewittygrassblade/akka-iot-tutorial/README.md

 * Query a device group to return the temperature readings from all devices

 Further requirements include:
-* Register new user
+* Register new dashboard
-* Integrate device protocol with user protocol
+* Active dashboards should periodically collect temperatures from the corresponding device group
+* Query a dashboard to return the latest temperaturee report

 ## Actor modelling